LightTag/ylabel2/README.md

 # YLabel2
-YLabel is a tool for document categorization that runs in the browser.
+YLabel is a tool for document categorization with search and ML that runs in the browser.

 ## Goals

 ### Fast Document Categorization